jianglijs/DragViewAndDragFrameLayout/README.md

 # DragViewAndDragFrameLayout
-add DragView DragFrameLayout
+add DragView DragFrameLayout<br>
-this is a simple demo,please correct me if there is anything wrong
+in this demo,there is a DragView and a DragFrameLayout.<br>
+please @ me if there is anything wrong